NewcastleRSE-Training/HPC_Training_Example_Jobs/README.md

    * A common algorithm shared between sequential and parallel code
    * Serial processing of an array of data
-   * Chunking a data set into batches to be processed in parallel by MPI processes
+   * Chunking a data set into batches to be processed in parallel by MPI processes (SLURM MPI JOB)

 Link: